-The 10th Walter Lippmann Oration will take place on Thursday, 13 October at the Wheeler Centre.
-Our eminent speaker for this special event will be The Hon Tony Pagone AM KC, a former judge of the Federal Court of Australia, who has made a significant contribution to Australian public life during his distinguished legal career.
+The 10th Walter Lippmann Oration took place on Thursday, 13 October at the Wheeler Centre.
+Our eminent speaker for this special event was The Hon Tony Pagone AM KC, a former judge of the Federal Court of Australia, who has made a significant contribution to Australian public life during his distinguished legal career.

 A former president of Co.As.It, the Melbourne-born son of Italian migrants is the first orator to have served on the Board of an ECCV member organisation.

 The Honourable Gaetano (Tony) Pagone AM KC is an eminent lawyer, and former judge of the Federal Court of Australia and the Supreme Court of Victoria.
 He has made a significant contribution to Australian public life during his distinguished legal career.
 After retiring from the Federal Court of Australia in 2018, he was appointed as Commissioner to the Royal Commission into Aged Care Quality and Safety, and elected President of the International Association of Judges, the first Australian to hold that position.